0xflotus/curl/docs/URL-SYNTAX.md

 ## "RFC3986 plus"

 curl recognizes a URL syntax that we call "RFC 3986 plus".
-It is grounded on the well established RFC 3986 to make sure previousy written command lines and curl using scripts will remain working.
+It is grounded on the well established RFC 3986 to make sure previously written command lines and curl using scripts will remain working.

-curl's URL parser allows a few deviations from the spec in order to interoperate better with URLs that appear in the wild.
+curl's URL parser allows a few deviations from the spec in order to inter-operate better with URLs that appear in the wild.

 ### spaces

-In particular `Location:` headers that inidicate to the client where a resource has been redirected, sometimes contain spaces.
+In particular `Location:` headers that indicate to the client where a resource has been redirected, sometimes contain spaces.
 This is a violation of RFC 3986 but is fine in the WHATWG spec. curl handles these by re-encoding them to `%20`.

-### non-ascii
+### non-ASCII

 Byte values in a provided URL that are outside of the printable ASCII range are percent-encoded by curl.